Which Path Will You Take?

 - Tuesday, May 18, 7-8pm on Zoom.
 Please make sure your screen name is recognizable so we let you in from the waiting room.

 - Facilitated by Lindsay Robinson and Beth Palmer (both staff).

 - CLICK HERE TO SIGN UP or just show up!

 Ongoing Groups: Newcomers Always Welcome

 Ongoing Adult Sunday school classes are on THIS page…

 Other Ongoing Groups for Adults are on THIS page…

-Childcare (free) for children up to age 11 is usually available for all classes as a gift to you from the church.
+When we’re back in the buildings (after COVID-19): Childcare (free) for children up to age 11 is usually available for all classes as a gift to you from the church.
 Take your child(ren) to the Sanctuary building nursery on the main floor or the Warehouse 839 nursery, behind the stage, where they will be met with a smile by trained, paid staff who have completed all the requirements outlined in our Safe Sanctuaries Policy (including a background check).

 We don’t want the cost of books or class materials to get in the way of you taking a class, so sign up whether you have book money or not.
 It’s on us, happily!
 If you’d like to contribute a few extra dollars toward a book or class materials for someone who doesn’t have book money this time, that’d be great, thank you!
 Class facilitators will collect book money at class.
 (There are one or two exceptions to this, such as Financial Peace University.)